Artin Approximation: Strong Artin Approximation

 \end{remark}

 \begin{remark} M. Greenberg proved this result in order to study $C_i$ fields.
 Let us recall that a $C_i$ field is a field $\k$ such that for every integer $d$ every homogeneous form of degree $d$ in more than $d^i$ variables with coefficients in $\k$ has a non-trivial zero.
-More precisely M. Greenberg's proved that for a $C_i$ field $\k$, the field of formal power series $\k((t))$ is $C_{i+1}$.
-Previous results about $C_i$ fields had been previously studied, in particular by S. Lang in \cite{Lan} where appeared for the first time a particular case of the Artin Approximation Theorem (see Theorem 11 and its corollary in \cite{Lan}). \end{remark}
+More precisely M. Greenberg proved that for a $C_i$ field $\k$, the field of formal power series $\k(\!(t)\!)$ is $C_{i+1}$.
+Previous results about $C_i$ fields had been previously studied, in particular by S. Lang in \cite{Lan} where appeared for the first time a special case of the Artin Approximation Theorem appeared for the first time (see Theorem 11 and its corollary in \cite{Lan}). \end{remark}

 \begin{remark} The valuation $\nu$ of $V$ defines an ultrametric norm on $\K$ (as noticed in Remark \ref{rem_topology}): we define it as